utkarshh-singh/fall-fest-2025-website/faq.md

     <!-- Logistics -->
     <details>
       <summary>What should I bring?</summary>
-      <p>Laptop, charger, student ID, and anything you need to be comfortable.
-Headphones recommended.</p>
+      <p>Laptop, charger, and anything else that you need to be comfortable.</p>
     </details>
     <details>
       <summary>Do I need to install anything?</summary>
-      <p>Nice to have: Python 3.11+, Git, and VS Code.
-We’ll also use browser tools (Colab / IBM Quantum Lab), so you can participate without installs.</p>
+      <p>Nice to have: Python 3.11+, Git, and Jupyter notebook.
+We’ll also use browser tools (Colab), so you can participate without installs.</p>
     </details>
     <details>
       <summary>Will food be provided?</summary>
-      <p>Yes—meals/snacks during the hackathon with vegetarian and other dietary options.
-Note restrictions in the registration form.</p>
+      <p>Yes—meals/snacks with vegetarian and other dietary options will be provided during the event.
+Don't forget to add your dietary restrictions in the registration form.</p>
     </details>
     <details>
       <summary>Is the event accessible?</summary>
-      <p>Yes.
-Venues are accessible.
+      <p>Yes, venues are accessible.
 If you need accommodations, tell us in the form or ping <strong>#helpdesk</strong> on Discord.</p>
     </details>
     <details>
       <summary>Is there travel or lodging support?</summary>